Mohammadimh76/Mohammadimh76.github.io/_pages/patents/patent-3.md

 {% tabs language-tabs-p3 %}

 {% tab language-tabs-p3 English %}
 Most existing systems are designed for retinal examination, while others focus on the cornea or lens.
-These systems generally:
+These systems generally:✈️📌
 - Lack adequate precision
 - Contain human error potential
 - Are not specialized for iris examination